Shapiro slams 'unbelievably irresponsible' Democrats for calling Wisconsin shooting act of racism

 The details of what led up to the incident still remain unclear, Shapiro emphasized.

-"What did our wonderful members of our political class do here?" asked Shapiro, before responding that rather than taking down the temperature, the left decided it was more important that they "go out there and show their narrative empathy on Twitter."
+"What did our wonderful members of our political class do here?" asked Shapiro, arguing that rather than taking down the temperature, the left decided it was more important that they "go out there and show their narrative empathy on Twitter."

 "We just change up the facts in order to match the narrative.
-It really is egregious," the host said, before adding that "it causes cities to burn."
+It really is egregious," the host said, before adding, "it causes cities to burn."

 "And if you're a member of the political class, this is the only reason you're in government — is to prevent people from doing violence to one another and violating each other's rights."